+Year ended Year ended

-Year ended 31 December 2020 Year ended 31 December 2019
+31 December 2020 31 December 2019

 £000 £000

 Current tax:

-UK corporation tax on loss for the year - -
+UK corporation tax on profit for the year 1 1

-Tax charge on loss for the year - -
+Tax charge on profit for the year 1 1

 For UK corporation tax purposes, the Company has been considered as a Securitisation Company under the 'Taxation of Securitisation Companies Regulations (SI 2006/3296)'.
-Therefore the Company is not required to pay corporation tax on its accounting profit or loss.
-Instead, the Company is required to pay tax on its retained profits as specified in the documentation governing the Transaction.
+Therefore, the Company is not required to pay corporation tax on its accounting profit or loss.
+Instead, the Company is required to pay tax on its retained profits as specified in the documentation governing the transaction.